 Lot Site Evaluation and Soil Testing

-You as the homeowner must evaluate the building sites to make sure they are what you want.
+You, as the homeowner, must evaluate the building sites to make sure they are what you want.
 Not all pieces of land are suitable for your project.
-You must ask and answer these questions.
+Correspondingly, you must ask and answer these questions.

 - Is it in the best location for you?

-- Is the lot the right size and shape?
+- Was the lot the right size and shape?

 - Is the slope of the land suitable?